Coming off sweep, Red Raiders are getting hot at right time

 DANDY VANDY

 Vanderbilt (34-9, 15-6) has won six straight Southeastern Conference games for the first time since 2014.
-The Commodores swept Georgia to go up two games on the Bulldogs in the SEC East.
+The Commodores swept Auburn to go up two games on Georgia in the SEC East.
 Patrick Raby matched the program record with his 29th career win on Saturday.

 FANTASTIC FRESHMAN